seng438-winter-2022/seng438-a2-R41Ryan/Assignment2-ReportTemplate.md

 * getLengthPositiveRange() - This tests a range containing only positive values
 * getLengthZeroRange() - This tests a zero width range with upper boundary = lower boundary
 * getLengthLargeRange() - This tests a range with very large values for for the upper and lower boundary
+* getLengthNonIntRange() - This tests a range with non integer boundaries to ensure the returned length is correct

 ## DataUtilities Class